 CareerSource has set up group Employment Planning sessions.
 At a group session, you will be required to:

 - Most important select your next SNAP MN activity(s) to remain in compliance with the monthly 80 hours of ongoing participation.

 Please arrive promptly if not 15 minutes early to secure a seat.
-Seating may be limited due to immense volume anticipated and will be seated on a first come, first served basis.
+Priority for these sessions are given to those already scheduled and additional seating are on a first come, first served basis.
 When our seating is full, remaining SNAP participants will be scheduled to the next session.

 |3420 8th Ave S.